 Taoism [is] the way of man's cooperation with the course or trend of the natural world, whose principles we discover in the flow patterns of water, gas, an fire, which are subsequently memorialized or sculptured in those of stone and wood, and, later, in many forms of human art.
 (From Tao: The Watercourse Way).

+Tao-chia is a way of life which tries to accommodate the tendencies of nature.
 But this approach is not a pure return to Mother Nature, so familiar to our New Age ideology.
-Rather it is a life wisdom acquired by simply observing the flow of natural events.
+Rather it is a wisdom acquired by simply observing the flow of the natural world.

-Everything we know about tao-chia Taoism, its concepts and ideas, come from the text of Tao-te ching (The Classic of Tao and Te) ascribed to Lao-tzu.
+Everything we know about tao-chia Taoism - its concepts and practice - come fromTao-te ching (The Classic of Tao and Te) ascribed to Lao-tzu.

-This book explains what is Tao (the central philosophical item of tao-chia) and what should be the Taoist disciple's conduct in order to follow the Tao, which is his/her main goal.
+This book explains what isTao (the basic topic of tao-chia) and what should be the Taoist disciple's conduct in order to follow the Tao, which is his/her main goal.

-Chuang-tzu further developed the ideas of Tao-te ching by means of short stories, most of them fictions, parables and metaphors.
-There's also the Lieh-tzu classic on the Emptiness and the story of Yang-tzu which added more materials to the already basic stratum of the Taoist works.
+Chuang-tzu further developed the ideas of Tao-te ching by means of short stories, most of them fictitious, parables and metaphors.
+There's also theLieh-tzu's Book of the Perfect Emptiness and the text on Yang-tzu which ads more to the oldest basic stratum of the Taoist teachings.

-We may also count among these sources the well-known I-ching (Classic of Changes), used as oracular means from the ancient times of Chou dynasty.
-I-ching includes the Taoist philosophy contained in its insights and advises.
+We may also count among the Taoist sources the well-knownI-ching (Book of Changes) used as divinatory means from the ancient times of Chou dynasty.
+I-ching includes the Taoist philosophy in its commentaries and advice.

-Copyright Way of Perfect Emptiness, 2013.
+Copyright Way of Perfect Emptiness, 2017.
 All rights reserved.